MattKnott/MattKnott/README.md

 - 👋 Hi, I’m @MattKnott.
-I'm Head of Digital Applications for Swansea Bay University Health Board
+I'm a consultant enterprise architect at NTT Data
-- 👀 I’m keeping my ind active by continuing to learn new development skills and techniques
+- 👀 I’m keeping my mind active by continuing to learn new development skills and techniques
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on anything related to health care
 - 📫 Reach me by email at matthew@mattknott.com